aisk/rust-fire/README.md

 Bye!
 ```

-Funtions with arguments will receive the arguments from CLI app arguments, with format like `--argname=argvalue`:
+Functions with arguments will receive the arguments from CLI app arguments, with format like `--argname=argvalue`:

 ```sh
 $ cargo build